 Body composition testing measures the amount of body fat you have as compared to lean mass.
 There are several ways in which this can be measured; but I will focus on the two that are most common.

-Skinfolds are measured with calipers.
+Skinfolds may be measured with calipers.
 The measurements are typically taken on the abdomen and thigh.
 Testing may also include the triceps and chest.
 A calculation of body fat is done based upon the numbers from these measurements.

 Calipers can give you a reasonable calculation.
 However, if you want greater accuracy, find a facility that does hydrostatic underwater weighing.
 This method measures the difference in body fat as opposed to lean tissue such as bone and muscle.